SNL’s Devon Walker calls show ‘sometimes toxic as hell’ as he announces exit

 Saturday Night Live star Devon Walker has announced his departure from the show after three seasons.

-The 34-year-old comedian joined the cast in 2022 after writing for Netflix sitcom Big Mouth and parodied celebrities and politicians such as Michael Strahan and Tim Scott during his time on the NBC sketch show.
+The 34-year-old comedian joined the cast in 2022 after writing for the Netflix sitcom Big Mouth and parodied celebrities and politicians, such as Michael Strahan and Tim Scott, during his time on the NBC sketch show.

 “Me and baby broke up,” Walker announced on Instagram Monday night.